sultanowskii/LeForum/docs/dev/struct_methods.md

 #### `status_t sharedptr_delete(SharedPtr * sharedptr)`
 **Description**:
 Safely deletes the SharedPtr instance.
 Decrements reference counter.
-If it is equal to 0, then deletes the data stored in it (by calling `destruct())` the user-made callback)
+If it is equal to 0, then deletes the data stored in it (by calling `destruct())` the user-made callback).

 **Parameters**:
 `sharedptr` - Pointer to SharedPtr